![]() |

 Also, if you have a standard database that may be used by multiple databases, by using the database part you can now have multiple databases pull in this standard data by using the database part of the four-part name.

 And lastly, you can even separate your data even further by using the fourth part of the name that references the server.
 One thing to note is that you will need to setup linked servers in order to use this option.
-More information about linked servers can be found here for SQL Server 2000 and for SQL Server 2005.
+More information about linked servers can be found here for SQL Server 2000 and for SQL Server 2005 and later.
 Another thing to note is that there may be some performance issues if you are linking servers across your LAN or WAN and also if you are pulling in a lot of data.

 Next Steps